Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Numerical methods

-At each step of the propagation, we keep in memory the step number, scale factor, conformal time, comoving position, affine parameter, redshift, wavevector $k^\nu$, level of the most refined cell, density, gravitational potential and its derivatives with respect to conformal time, affine parameter and comoving coordinates (that is, the force).
+At each step of the propagation, we keep in memory the step number, scale factor, conformal time, comoving position, affine parameter, redshift, wavevector $k^\nu$, level of the most refined cell, density, gravitational potential and its derivatives with respect to conformal time, affine parameter, and comoving coordinates (i.e. the force).
 It is also possible to estimate these quantities along the propagation of an unperturbed light ray (this is the so-called `Born approximation') by setting the gravity to zero in the geodesic equations.

-Now that we have seen the methodology to propagate photons on null geodesics within the 3D AMR structure of the light-cone, we shall turn to the implementation of gravitational lensing and simulated catalogues.
+Now that we have seen the methodology to propagate photons on null geodesics within the 3D AMR structure of the light cone, we shall turn to the implementation of gravitational lensing and simulated catalogues.